Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Approximate-Stability in Fair Allocation of Indivisible Goods

 \textbf{Remark:} Given the characterization result for PMMS allocations, one can come up with several algorithms that satisfy PMMS and PO.
 However, we consider rank-leximin here since it is a natural counterpart to the well-known leximin algorithm \cite{plaut18}.
 Additionally, it turns out that contrary to our initial belief the idea of rank-leximin is not new. \citet{rama13} considered it in the context of algorithms for two-agent fair division that satisfy Pareto-optimality, \textit{anonymity}, \textit{the unanimity bound}, and \textit{preference monotonicity} (see \cite[Sec.\ 3]{rama13} for definitions), where the \textit{unanimity bound} is a notion that one can show is equivalent to the notion of Maximin share (MMS) that is used in the computational fair division literature.
-So, with caveat that \citet{rama13} assumes that the agents have a strict preference orders over the subsets of $\mathcal{G}$ (which is not assumed in this paper), the result of \citet[Thm.\ 2]{rama13} already proves that rank-leximin is PMMS and PO for two agents (MMS is equivalent to PMMS in the case of two agents), which is the result we show in Theorem~\ref{thm:main}.
-However, we still include our proof because of the indifference issue mentioned above, and since it almost follows directly from Theorem~\ref{thm:pmmsiff}.
+So, with caveat that \citet{rama13} assumes that the agents have a strict preference orders over the subsets of $\mathcal{G}$ (which is not assumed here), the result of \citet[Thm.\ 2]{rama13} already proves that rank-leximin is PMMS and PO for two agents (MMS is equivalent to PMMS in the case of two agents), which is the result we show in \Cref{thm:main}.
+However, we still include our proof because of the indifference issue mentioned above, and since it almost follows directly from \Cref{thm:pmmsiff}.

 Below we first show that the rank-leximin algorithm always returns an allocation that is PMMS and PO for the case of two agents.
-The fact that it is PO can be seen by using some of the properties that we proved about the ranking function in the previous section, while the other property follows from combining Theorem~\ref{thm:pmmsiff} along with a simple pigeonhole argument.
+The fact that it is PO can be seen by using some of the properties that we proved about the ranking function in the previous section, while the other property follows from combining \Cref{thm:pmmsiff} along with a simple pigeonhole argument.
 Following this, we also show that rank-leximin always returns a PMMS and PO allocation when there are $n\geq 2$ agents with ordinally equivalent valuation functions.
-The proof of this is slightly more involved and it proceeds by first showing how rank-leximin returns such an allocation when all the agents are identical.
-Once we have this, then the theorem follows by repeated application of Observation~\ref{obs2}.
-However, since this result is not directly related to the core focus of this paper, the proof is deferred to Appendix~\ref{app:sec:rl:proofs}.
+The proof of this, which appears in \Cref{app:sec:rl:proofs}, is slightly more involved and it proceeds by first showing how rank-leximin returns such an allocation when all the agents have identical valuation functions.
+Once we have this, then the theorem follows by repeated application of \Cref{obs2}.